etienne-martin/WebCrypto.swift/README.md

 The original [CryptoJS.swift](https://github.com/etienne-martin/CryptoJS.swift) library was developed in 2015 as I needed a way to share the same cryptography between a swift application and a web app.
 My goal was achieved by using the same javascript CryptoJS library in both environments.
 CryptoJS now suffers severe performance limitations over the newly launched WebCrypto API.

-This new project will leverages the power of the WebCrypto API while keeping backwards compatiblity with CryptoJS.swift.
+This new project leverages the power of the WebCrypto API while keeping backwards compatiblity with CryptoJS.swift.
 All methods are asynchronous and run on a thread separated from the main application.

 ## Performance